vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ---
 ## Creating your floor plan
-When you've chosen an application you can start.\
+When you've chosen an application, you can start.\
 The first step is to create a raw digital map of your house.
 This can be done by drawing the walls, doors and windows.
 You can already start using this in your interactive floor plan.

 It's always possible to create a fancier floor plan with the actual wall colors, floor types and furniture in it.
-But this takes a lot of time, but it's worth it. ones you did it your can be proud off yourself and love it every time you use it!
+But this takes a lot of time, but it's worth it.
+Ones you did it your can be proud of yourself and love it every time you use it!

 Steps to take:
 * Get online inspiration how you want it to look like.
 * The best way to start is to get all the official sizes of each room.
 * Then draw all the walls and place the doors and windows in it.
 * Then add the furniture to each room.
-* Then as addition you can add floors and wall colors.
+* Then, as an addition, you can add floors and wall colors.
 * Now you can start adding the digital information
   * Start with the light icons
   * Add labels like room temperature